Ryanmugo/Vehicle_Sales_Data/README.md

       - **Dodge:** $507,261
       - **Jeep:** $293,153

    - **Insights:** Toyota leads in total sales, followed by Dodge.
-Jeep, though significantly behind, holds the third position indicating that Toyota and Dodge are dominant in the market, with Jeep being a solid competitor.
+Jeep, though significantly behind, holds the third position.
+This indicates that Toyota and Dodge are dominant in the market, with Jeep being a solid competitor.

 ### 2. Peak Sales Periods